AlexanderDzhoganov/ksp-advanced-flybywire/README.md

 ### How is it better than stock?

-- Fully integrated with the stock input system.
-The mod will not override or break your current setup.
 - Edit your control setup at any time during flight, no need to go back to the main menu to change bindings.
+- Supports almost all controller types through the SDL wrapper.
-- Support for the Xbox 360 controller (and PS3 controller using MotionJoy) through the XInput wrapper.
+- Native support for the Xbox 360 controller (and PS3 controller using MotionJoy) through the XInput wrapper.
 A built-in example preset is available.
-- Supports all other controller types through the SDL wrapper.
 - Unlimited number of controller buttons and axes
-- Full mouse & keyboard support
+- Full keyboard & mouse support
-- Significantly lower latency and better analog precision than KSP's stock input
+- Lower latency and better analog precision than KSP's stock input
 - Smart dead-zone detection and analog calibration
-- Remaps analog inputs to achieve better precision for small input values
+- Remaps analog inputs to achieve better precision
 - Acceleration-based discrete inputs for precise keyboard flight
-- Supports key combinations with infinite number of keys
+- Supports key combinations with an infinite number of keys
 - Multiple presets per controller
 - Extremely simple to configure and use
+- Works alongside the stock input system.
+The mod will not override or break your current setup.

 ### How to use
 The mod adds a new button to the mod toolbar.
 Click the game controller icon or press Shift + L during flight to bring up Fly-By-Wire's main configuration screen.